wp-plugins/wp-social-likes/readme.txt

 == Changelog ==

+= 1.3 =
+ * Default message text based on the title of page/post being shared (Feedback from Yevgen Timashov)

 = 1.2 =
  * Smarter appearance of buttons: if post doesn't contain "more" tag, they will appear both on single post page and on page with multiple posts
  * English and Russian tooltips for share buttons depending on language of current page/post